Causal Machine Learning: A Survey and Open Problems: Structural Assignment Learning

 \citet{disCEVAE} develop a generative model, \method{DCEVAE}, that produces counterfactual samples by segmenting the causal DAG and learning three different segments (see \Cref{fig:dcevae}).
 These segments must depend upon the interventions we want to perform.
 They propose to cluster the causal graph based on which features undergo interventions, which may carry two benefits: i) it can reduce the problem of error propagation along Markov factorizations that \method{VACA} (\Cref{crl:vaca}) addressed, and ii) it allows for counterfactual sampling over higher-order causal graphs than the previous methods.

 This method outputs an image and takes observed concept labels $\rmZ$, such as \emph{mustache} or \emph{gender} in CelebA data \cite{liu2015faceattributes}, as inputs.
 Given interventions on $\rmA \subset \rmZ$, the new interventional distribution $p(\vz^I \mid \doo(\va))$ is inferred, and $\vx^I$ is generated from $\vz^I$.
 The practitioner specifies which concept labels they want to intervene on, $\rmA$, and the causal descendants of the intervened variables $\rmZ_d$.
 The remaining attributes are $\rmZ_r = \rmZ \setminus \{\rmA \cup \rmZ_d \}$.
-The exogenous variables are split too, so $\ex_d, \ex_r$ are the exogenous causal parents of $\rmZ_d, \rmZ_r$ respectively.
-Given a sample $\vx$, the model produces a counterfactual sample from interventions on $\rmA$ by identifying the generative variables $\vz$ and the sample exogenous factors $\ex_d$ and $\ex_r$, and generating counterfactual $\vx_{\va}$.
+The exogenous variables are split too, so $\ex_d, \ex_r$ are the exogenous causal parents of $\rmZ_d, \rmZ_r$, respectively.
+Given a sample $\vx$, the model produces a counterfactual sample $\vx_{\va}$ by identifying the generative variables $\vz$ and the sample exogenous factors $\ex_d$ and $\ex_r$.

 The learning task is to estimate the encoder that maps the observed causal variables $\vz$ to the exogenous variables, $p_{\params}(\ex_r, \ex_d \mid \va, \vz_d, \vz_r, \vx)$ and the decoder $p_{\params}(\vz_d, \vz_r, \vx, \ex_d, \ex_r \mid \va)$ which generates the counterfactual sample.
 Due to their disentanglement of $\rmZ = \rmA \cup \rmZ_d \cup \rmZ_d$ and $\ex = \ex_d \cup \ex_r$, the encoders and decoders factorize neatly.